naver/claf/README.md

 ## Citing

-If you use CLaF, please cite:
+If you use CLaF for your work, please cite:

 ```bibtex
 @misc{CL,